Uniform, Possessions and Valuables

 Care of property

 The County Council has no legal liability to make good personal property damaged, lost or stolen on the premises.
-It is important therefore that students should not bring money in to the College unless it is for some particular College purpose and in that case it should be handed to the College Office for safekeeping until needed.
-I would emphasise that you should not allow students to bring possessions into College which are not actually needed for the working day.
+It is important therefore that students should not bring money in to the school unless it is for some particular school purpose and in that case it should be handed to the Finance Office for safekeeping until needed.
+I would emphasise that you should not allow students to bring possessions into school are not actually needed for the working day.

-Although students are permitted to bring a mobile phone into college they must be switched off and carried in their college bag or placed in their locker.
+Although students are permitted to bring a mobile phone into school they must be switched off and carried in their college bag or placed in their locker.